1-12: Multiple Conditions

 6.1 Values outside a range

-Sometimes we want to check for values outside an expected range – often to check for errors.
-For instance, precipBad has some values that seem to be in error:
+Sometimes we want to check for values outside an expected range, usually this in an error check.
+For instance, precipBad has some values that seem problematic:

 > precipBad